TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: Extraction of LGAD performance parameters from TCT measurements

 The charge collection profiles in Figure \ref{fig:charge_profile_ihep} are fitted with a constant function in the intervals corresponding to the location of each LGAD and the PIN diode.
 The collected charge and its uncertainty are represented by the fitted value and the error of the fit respectively.
 The fit intervals are the same for all voltages and are determined from the charge profile at the maximal $\vbias$.
 In this profile, the positions of rising and falling edges at $50\,\%$ of the maximal profile height are determined by linear interpolation (points marked by four dots in the profile at $\vbias=100\up{V}$ in Figure \ref{fig:charge_profile_ihep}).
 The outer two points represent the boundaries of the optical window and the inner two points represent the LGAD-PIN interface.
 The intervals between those four points define three fitting regions, corresponding to LGAD-PIN-LGAD respectively.
 The intervals are reduced for fitting by $20\mum$ on each side to account for edge effects and finite beam width.

 The measurement with USTC-IME samples, shown in Figure \ref{fig:charge_profile_ustc}, is slightly different, because it uses three optical windows instead of one.
 Since the interpad window is not sufficiently large for beam to access the LGAD region with full gain, the LGAD charge has to be extracted from the two windows in the central LGAD regions.
 Fit regions are defined using the same rising/falling edge procedure as described for IHEP-IME devices.
 The extracted charge from each window corresponds to LGAD--PIN--LGAD respectively, and does not differ from the outcome of the original method.
+The measured sizes and positions of the optical windows agree with the physical dimensions of the sample.

-The collected charge in each LGAD and the PIN as a function of $\vbias$ is shown in Figure \ref{fig:q_vs_vbias_main}.
-In the LGAD the collected charge at $\vbias<\vgl$ is negligible, while above $\vgl$ it increases in two stages: the first stage corresponds to bulk depletion and saturates roughly when the LGAD becomes fully depleted, while the second stage corresponds to an exponential gain increase with bias voltage. $\vgl$ is defined as the voltage with the onset of the LGAD signal and is extracted from the intersection point of two linear functions fitted to the data below and above $\vgl$ respectively.
+The collected charge in each LGAD and the PIN as a function of $\vbias$ is shown in Figure \ref{fig:q_vs_vbias_main}, where LGAD1 denotes the pad further away from the single LGAD cell and LGAD2 denotes the pad next to the single LGAD cell on the QCTS (Figure \ref{fig:qcts}).
+In the LGADs the collected charge at $\vbias<\vgl$ is negligible, while above $\vgl$ it increases in two stages: the first stage corresponds to bulk depletion and saturates roughly when the LGAD becomes fully depleted, while the second stage corresponds to an exponential gain increase with bias voltage. $\vgl$ is defined as the voltage with the onset of the LGAD signal and is extracted from the intersection point of two linear functions fitted to the data below and above $\vgl$ respectively.

 The selection of the interval for linear fits is a source of a systematic uncertainty on the $\vgl$ value.
 Below $\vgl$ the fit interval is $[0,15\up{V}]$ and the $\vgl$ uncertainty is minimally affected by the fit boundaries.
 Above $\vgl$ the fit is done in three iterations in the fit interval of $[V_\mathrm{gl, i-1}+1\up{V}, V_\mathrm{gl, i-1} + 5\up{V}]$, where $V_\mathrm{gl, i-1}$ is the $\vgl$ value obtained from the previous iteration.
 The initial value $V_\mathrm{gl, 0}$ is picked at average value of $\vgl$ for the given fluence.
 The $\chi^2$ value of the fit normalized by the number of degrees of freedom ($\chi^2/\mathrm{NDOF}$) is monitored to ensure fit quality.
 A value of $\chi^2/\mathrm{NDOF}\gg1$ indicates a problematic fit and the fit boundaries are manually adjusted.
 The typical uncertainty of the $\vgl$ obtained by this procedure is $\pm0.1\up{V}$.